Editor’s note: To provide you with even more tips, best practices, and welcome email examples we’ve updated this article in May 2022.

 How to create a welcome email in GetResponse

 Step 1.
-Sign up for a free trial & log in.
+Sign up for a free account & log in.

 Step 2.
 Click Autoresponders in the main menu & Create Autoresponder (beta), pick a template, and customize it to your liking.